25+ North Pole Facts: Discovering the Mysteries of The Arctic

 Here, the Sun constantly remains above the horizon in the summer and during the March equinox.
 In contrast, the Sun remains below the horizon in winter and during the September equinox.

-Narwhal is a smaller whale that lives here.
-The tusks of these whales grow between six and ten feet in length.
-Hence, these animals are known as the “Unicorns of the Sea.”
+A narwhal is a smaller whale that lives here.
+Their tusks grow between six and ten feet in length, making them known as the “Unicorns of the Sea.”
 In ancient times, such as the 16th century, these horns were believed to carry magical curative powers.

 Another interesting fact about this place is that you won’t find any penguins here, as these animals live at the South Pole.
 However, you can see some other birds, like puffins, auks, and guillemots.